 Materials testing can uncover the causes of product failures, identify contaminants or toxins, and also determine the chemical composition of samples.
 When it comes to analyzing the surfaces of products, Electron Spectroscopy for Chemical Analysis (ESCA) and Auger Electron Spectroscopy (AES) are two commonly used materials testing techniques.
 While both have similar applications, each is unique and valuable for different situations.

-Below we discuss similarities and differences, and when each technique is utilized.
+Below we discuss the similarities and differences between ESCA/XPS and AES, and when each technique is utilized.

 ESCA and AES are both known for their ability to analyze thin films, stains and contaminants on the surfaces of products.
 Also, both techniques can be used to analyze passivation layers on metallic surfaces.
 AES can be performed on conductive and semi-conductive materials, ESCA can be performed on these types of materials in addition to polymers, glass and other insulating materials.
 As a result, both techniques can be useful for electronics and medical device manufacturers.